 - Bills, receipts or other evidence of financial losses

 - Medical evidence proving physical injuries

-Your attorney from Koonz McKenney Johnson & DePaolis LLP can help you preserve, collect and present any evidence that supports your claim to damages against a professional in Fairfax.
+Your attorney from Koonz McKenney Johnson & DePaolis LLP can help you preserve, collect and present any evidence that supports your claim to damages against a professional in Northern Virginia.
 Contact us as soon as possible – while key evidence still exists.

 How Often Does Professional Negligence Happen?

 It is natural to trust the professionals you hire to behave according to accepted industry standards.
 Most clients, customers and patients do not anticipate professional negligence until they already have serious injuries or damages.
 Unfortunately, professional incompetence, carelessness and breaches of duty happen more often than most people in Northern Virginia realize.
 A John Hopkins study, for example, found medical malpractice to be the third-leading cause of death in the United States.
 Negligence by other types of professionals is also relatively common.
 You are not alone as the victim of professional negligence.

 What to Do If You Suspect Professional Negligence

 If you suspect professional negligence from someone in Northern Virginia, contact an attorney right away to discuss your rights.
 Professional negligence is a serious matter that could lead to significant injuries or damages to you and your family.
 A lawyer with experience in this practice area can review the incident in question and let you know if you have grounds for a claim.
 If so, your lawyer can help you file a lawsuit against the professional at-fault for causing your damages and negotiate for fair financial recovery on your behalf.